-The expense activities included the cost of land sold, depreciation/amortization, selling and administrative expenses, and interest on outstanding debt obligations.
-For the fiscal year ended June 30, 2022, these expenses totaled \$13.15 million.
+The expense activities included the cost of land sold/contributed, construction expenses, depreciation/amortization, selling and administrative expenses, and interest on outstanding debt obligations.
+For the fiscal year ended June 30, 2023 and 2022, these expenses totaled \$16.22 and \$13.15 million, respectively.